Dogs are more than just pets; they are friends.

 Life expectancy is something all aspiring dog owners should know.
 You want to know how much time you have with your dog, and how long this amazing bond will last.

-Because of its size, it can inherit a plethora of different health problems, and it is vital that you schedule regular check-ups at the vet.
+Because of its size, it can inherit a plethora of different health problems, and you must schedule regular check-ups at the vet.

 Intelligence, Temperament, and Personality Traits of the Neo Daniff